oscrud/oscrud.github.io/docs/service/create-own-service.md

 description: custom service for oscrud server
 ---

 For creating own service, you must have implement methods based on `oscrud.Service` interface.
-There built in have 2 Query Struct ( `oscrud.Query`, `oscrud.QueryOne` ) for `bind` data from incoming requests, mainly for standardize query naming.

 ```go